SManAT/IT-School-Admin/README.md

 It creates tarballs from `/etc/samba/`, `/var/lib/samba/private` and `/var/lib/samba/sysvol`.

 `restore_Rechte.pl` is a Perl script, that will *chown* home directories after a backup.
-Imaging that file structure after a backup.
 You can also use it within a *profile* folder, if you are using roaming profiles.
 Therefor also directories like moser.V2, moser.V4 etc will be reanamed.
 The script also deletes the files ntuser\.(dat|ini|pol)+, which will be created at next login.